amshenoy/1b-eng-notes/information/computer-vision.md

 </br>

 ##### Note*: $ \dfrac{\partial S}{\partial x} = \dfrac{S(x+1, y) - S(x-1, y)}{2} = \text{ Rows of } S(x, y) * [\frac{1}{2},0,-\frac{1}{2}]$

+## Corner Detection

+## Blob Detection
+An instance of the use of scale space for detecting different sized blobs.
+Convolution of the image with a gaussian blob of kernel size.

+## SIFT

+Using SIFT
+### Keypoint Detection
+Blob centres give keypoint image locations and the blob scale can be used to normalise the scale of the image feature.

+#### Image Pyramid

+### Scale Space

+#### Difference of Gaussians

+### Orientation Detection
+ Histogram of Gradients

+### Keypoint Descriptor